iuryr/born2beroot/README.md

 If everything is working, you should be able to use a browser to access a the machine's ip and log on to the wordpress plataform.
 Now you figure out a way to create your website

 ## 10. (BONUS) Other service - webmin
+The third bonus of this projects ask us to install a service that it is not nginx or apache.
+We'll install a service called webmin.
+This service allows us to monitor our system remotely using a web browser.

+First of all, we need to download and execute a script that changes our list of package repositories.
+To do this, following the instructions in the webmin website, we do (as root):

+`curl -o setup-repos.sh https://raw.githubusercontent.com/webmin/webmin/master/setup-repos.sh && sh setup-repos.sh`

+Then we do: `sudo apt-get install webmin`

+This service uses port 10000 for communication.
+So we'll have to allow it in our ufw with `sudo ufw allow 10000`.

+Now we can use a web browser to navigate to our machine's IP.
+Since webmin uses port 10000, we must explicitly state it using : in the browser.